quarkusio/dev-ui-core-translator/README.md

 # Quarkus Core Dev UI Translator

-This application use AI to translate Core Quarkus Dev to a selected language/locale
+This application use AI to translate Core Quarkus Dev UI to a selected language/locale

 ## Packaging and running the application